Espruino-Tooling/create-espruino-app/templates/typescript/README.md

 # Welcome to create-espruino-app

-Have fun with your espruino tools vanilla javascript app.
+Have fun with your espruino tools typescript app.

 ## 😀 Lets get started